Skip to main content

 Government helps make decisions and organize services for a community.
 Leaders such as mayors, council members, and principals help guide groups and solve problems.

 Young learners do not need every detail of government structure, but they should understand that leaders make choices to help a community run.
+Those choices affect roads, parks, schools, safety, and other public needs.

 Example A mayor may help make decisions about parks, roads, and public safety.